Low heat capacity for effective heating.

 High specific heat

-Lead has one of the lowest specific heat capacities among metals.
+Gold has the lowest specific heat capacity.

 Water is a good coolant because of its high heat capacity, which allows it to absorb and transfer large amounts of heat without significant temperature change.
 This property makes it effective at regulating temperature in various systems, such as engines or industrial processes.